core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 To create a security group, a configuring entity defines an initial subset of the related security material.
 This comprises a set of group properties including the cryptographic algorithms and parameters used in the security group, as well as additional information relevant throughout the group life-cycle, such as the security group name and description.
 This task MAY be entrusted to a dedicated administrator, that interacts with a Group Manager as defined in {{chap-oscore}}.
 After that, further security materials to protect group communications have to be generated, compatible with the configuration specified for the security group.

 To participate in a security group, CoAP endpoints have to be configured with the group security material used to protect communications in the associated application/CoAP groups.
-The part of the process that involves secure distribution of group security material MAY use standardized communication with a Group Manager as defined in {{chap-oscore}}.
+The part of the process that involves secure distribution of group security material for Group OSCORE is entrusted to the Group Manager responsible for the security group (see {{chap-oscore}}).

 For unsecure group communication using the NoSec mode (see {{chap-unsecured-groupcomm}}), there is no security material to be provided, hence there is no security group for CoAP endpoints to participate in.